top of page

 Foard Blacksmith Shop

-The Foard Blacksmith Shop was a working smithy from 1882-1982, set up by Edison Foard.
+The Foard Blacksmith Shop was a working shop from 1883-1981.
+The shop was built by Edson and Emma Foard.
+Upon Edson's death in 1909, the shop was taken over by his sons William and Charles.
 The building was originally on Rock Run Road, near Level Volunteer Fire Company.
-The rural crossroads is an important factor in American town planning.
-Such was the case with Hopewell Crossroads (now called Level) and the blacksmith run by William Foard and his father.
+The rural crossroads was an important factor in American town planning.
+Such was the case with Hopewell Crossroads (now called Level) and the blacksmith run by the Foards.
 The Foard’s operated the building for almost 100 years.

-Prior to 1960, the shop’s backroom had been used as a polling location, where members of the community voted during elections.
+From 1892 to 1958, the shop’s backroom had been used as a polling location, where members of the community voted during elections.
 This specific poll booth was used by Mrs. Anna May Bradfield to vote in the 1920 Presidential election, the first presidential election in which women could vote, making Mrs. Bradfield the first woman to vote in a presidential election in Level, MD.
-By the time Mr. Foard retired in 1981, he was still shoeing horses and repairing “broken things” people brought in.
+By the time Mr. Foard was still shoeing horses and repairing “broken things” people brought in, until his passing 1981.
 In 1983, the Foard family donated the shop to Steppingstone Museum where it was shipped in order to preserve the building and utilize it as a working blacksmith demonstration area.

 The 1983 move of the Foard Blacksmith Shop